Seiji Ozawa: International success

-Almost a decade after the sports injury, Ozawa won the first prize at the International Competition of Orchestra Conductors in Besançon, France.
-His success there led to an invitation by Charles Münch, then the music director of the Boston Symphony Orchestra, to attend the Berkshire Music Center (now the Tanglewood Music Center), where he studied with Munch and Pierre Monteux.
-In 1960, shortly after his arrival, Ozawa won the Koussevitzky Prize for outstanding student conductor, Tanglewood's highest honor.
-Receiving a scholarship to study conducting with famous Austrian conductor Herbert von Karajan, Ozawa moved to West Berlin.
-Under the tutelage of von Karajan, Ozawa caught the attention of prominent conductor Leonard Bernstein.
-Bernstein then appointed him as assistant conductor of the New York Philharmonic where he served during the 1961–1962 and 1964–1965 seasons.
-While with the New York Philharmonic, he made his first professional concert appearance with the San Francisco Symphony in 1962.
+Ozawa travelled to Europe for further studies; he supported himself by selling Japanese motor scooters.
+He achieved the first prize at the 1959 International Competition of Orchestra Conductors in Besançon, France, which made him known internationally; Charles Munch, then the music director of the Boston Symphony Orchestra, invited him to attend the Berkshire Music Center (now the Tanglewood Music Center) the following year to study with Munch and Pierre Monteux.
+Shortly after his arrival there, Ozawa won the Koussevitzky Prize for outstanding student conductor, Tanglewood's highest honor, which earned him a scholarship to study conducting with Herbert von Karajan.

+Ozawa moved to West Berlin.
+Under the tutelage of Karajan, Ozawa caught the attention of Leonard Bernstein, who then appointed him as assistant conductor of the New York Philharmonic, where Ozawa served during the 1961–1962 and 1964–1965 seasons.
+He first conducted at Carnegie Hall in 1961 and first conducted the San Francisco Symphony in 1962.
 Ozawa remains the only conductor to have studied under both Karajan and Bernstein.

-In December 1962 Ozawa was involved in a controversy with the prestigious Japanese NHK Symphony Orchestra when certain players, unhappy with his style and personality, refused to play under him.
+In December 1962 Ozawa was involved in a controversy with the NHK Symphony Orchestra when some players, unhappy with his style and personality, refused to play under him.
 Ozawa went on to conduct the rival Japan Philharmonic Orchestra instead.
+In July 1963, Ozawa was in New York to appear as a guest conductor, and while there appeared on the American television program What's My Line?.

 From 1964 until 1968, Ozawa served as the first music director of the Ravinia Festival, the summer home of the Chicago Symphony Orchestra.
 In 1969 he served as the festival's principal conductor.
+He conducted the Vienna Philharmonic first in 1966 at the Salzburg Festival.